DigiNode-Tools/DigiByte-DigiFacts-JSON/README.md

 ## Usage

-- The DigiFacts are currently available in 12 languages listed below.
+- DigiByte DigiFacts are currently available in 12 languages.
 You can help contribute more below.
 - Query the JSON URL, not more than once every 15 minutes, per language, and cache the results locally.
 - It is suggested to display a random DigiFact once per minute, or whenever the page reloads.